Licence Status and Conditions

 From time to time you may receive financial advice from a nominated representative in our Investment Strategy Group or Fixed Income team.
 The advice from these employees will not take into account your personal circumstances, unless you are a discretionary investment management service client.

-For clients joining JBWere after 31 March 2021, once you choose your scope of service, we will provide a proposal document with various information and acknowledgements (‘Proposal Document’).
-The Proposal Document outlines the full nature and scope of the services we agree to provide to you and the fees payable in connection with the services.
+For clients joining JBWere after 31 March 2021, once you choose your scope of service, we will provide a Summary of Scope of Service document with various information and acknowledgements.
+This document outlines the full nature and scope of the services we agree to provide to you and the fees payable in connection with the services.

 JBWere wrote to all clients that joined JBWere prior to 31 March 2021, outlining the full nature and scope of the services we agree to provide, and the fees payable in connection with the services.